Thermal Spray Laboratory

 Figure 3.
 Four rare earth coated SiC samples being removed from the depostion furnace.

-Four separate powder feeders lend great flexibility to the combinations of coatings that can be deposited, and minimize powder cross-contamination in the system.
+Four separate powder feeders lend great flexibility to the combinations of coatings that can be deposited, and minimize powder cross-contamination in the system, Figure 4.

 Grit blasting and ultrasonic cleaning equipment facilitate substrate preparation in the lab eliminating the need for sample transport, and the deposition cell contains a number of fixtures for specimens as well as part heating and cooling capabilities.
 In particular, the cell holds a large 1500°C capable box furnace designed to run with the furnace door open so that APS deposition can be performed at high temperatures.
 The furnace is capable of running a variety of atmospheres including mixtures of Ar, H2, He, N2, and refrigerated dried compressed air.
 The flexibility and cost efficiency of the system makes it a good choice for deposition of all varieties of protective coating.